 This book has been on the list for six weeks and moved up a spot this week.
 It is really neat and would be a great gift for a High School Musical fan in your life.
 It looks like a scrapbook made by someone who goes to the school with ticket stubs, pictures, notes in lockers, etc. It would be especially good for a reluctant pre-teen reader.

-3. Star Wars: A Pop-Up Guide to the Galaxyby Matthew Reinhart
+3. Star Wars: A Pop-Up Guide to the Galaxy

 Themed pop-up books seemed to be the trend in 2007.
 In its 11th week, this book moved down from number one to number three this week.
 If you have a Star Wars fan in your life (or you are one), this is a great collectible.